mahadzaryab1/StockWishList/README.md

 * Image Storage - Google Firebase

 ## Running the Application (Method 1: Recommended)
-The easiest and quickest way to get this application running is by opening the solution file[StockWishlist.sln] in Visual Studio 2019.
+The easiest and quickest way to get this application running is by opening the [solution file](StockWishlist.sln) in Visual Studio 2019.